mshanemc/it-observatory/README.md

 - name, description are recommended
 - if LaunchURL is present, the Create Org button shows up
 - if docsURL is present, the Open Guide button shows up
-- if internalDocsURL is present, and the route includes `internal` then the Open Guide buttons will link to the instead of the docsURL
+- if internalDocsURL is present, and the route includes `internal` then the Open Guide buttons will link to that internalDocsURL instead of the docsURL